securityiskey/Crypto-com-API-JavaSctipt/README.md

 # Crypto.com-API-JavaSctipt
 Crypto.com API Node.JS

+The objective of this project is to help users who are interested in using the Crypto.com API and passing the data to GoogleSheet for monitoring purposes.
+The sky is the limit with what you can do with Googlesheet.
+You can reference the latest Crypto prices, volume, your position, etc. and do whatever your heart desires in one of the most powerful analysis tool in the world.

+It took me many days to get it my code to work and I almost gave up but perseverance runs in my blood.
+I couldn’t find existing projects online using JavaScript so there you have it.

+Enjoy and have fun!
+If you wish to donate I included my CRO wallet info below.

+Cheers.

 **Step 0:** extract the Crypto.com-API-JavaSctipt from github and save it on your desktop or anywhere you like (Unzip the file if it's zipped).
 **Step 1:** Install nodejs and npm if you haven't done that already.
 You could find documentation online on how to do it for Linux or Windows.
 I included couple sites below.